-Finally, we assess the economic value of the survey forecasts based on the Directional Value statistic developed by Blaskowitz and Herwartz (2011) and the Sharpe ratio.
-Economic evaluation of the forecasts provides information on whether the forecasters are successful at generating positive economic gains.
-The Directional Value statistic allows us to take into account both the directional and predictive accuracy to evaluate the economic gains of the forecasts, while the Sharpe Ratio calculates the risk-adjusted excess returns.
-Overall, the results indicates that the forecasters are successful at generating positive economic profits.
+To determine whether the forecasters are successful at generating positive economic gains, we assess the economic value of survey-based forecasts based on the Directional Value statistic developed by Blaskowitz and Herwartz (2011) and the Sharpe ratio.
+The former allows us to take into account both directional accuracy and predictive accuracy when evaluating economic gains of the forecasts, while the latter calculates the risk-adjusted excess returns.
+Overall, the results indicate that the forecasters are successful at generating positive economic profits.
 The mean Directional Value statistic is larger for developing than for developed countries at all forecast horizons.
-Similar to the evidence of forecasting accuracy, both economic value statistics for developed countries increase on average with the forecast horizon.
+As with the evidence of forecasting accuracy, both economic value statistics for developed countries increase on average with the forecast horizon.
 Overall, the survey-based forecasts are more successful based on the economic evaluation than the statistical evaluation of their performance.